 TAP/MS Approach to Study Protein Complexes

-We use a Tandem Affinity Purification (TAP)/Mass Spectrometry technique to study protein-protein interactions.
-We have generated a number of stable cell lines that express TAP tagged epigenetic regulators.
+The lab employs a Tandem Affinity Purification (TAP)/Mass Spectrometry technique to study protein-protein interactions and has generated a number of stable cell lines that express TAP tagged epigenetic regulators.
 These stable lines include ectopic PRMT6, PRMT7, PHF20 and TDRD3.

-The protein of interest with the TAP tag first binds to IgG beads.
-The protein complex is then released through TEV enzyme digestion of the linker region on the tag.
+In this method, the TAP-tagged protein of interest is first bound to IgG beads.
+The bound protein complex is then released through TEV enzyme digestion of the linker region on the tag.
 Streptavidin beads are used for the second round of binding.
 After elution, the protein complex is ready for identification by mass spectrometry.

 Small molecules that act as chemical modulators of enzyme functions are valuable tools for probing protein functions and for use as therapeutic agents.
 Most methyltransferases use the methyl donor S-adenosyl-L-methionine (AdoMet) as a cofactor.
 Current methyltransferase inhibitors display limited specificity, indiscriminately targeting all enzymes that use AdoMet.
-We have designed and implemented a high-throughput screen for the identification of small molecules that specifically inhibit protein arginine N-methyltransferase (PRMT) activity.
-Using this approach, we have identified a lead compound, AMI-1, that inhibits PRMT activity, but not lysine methyltransferases.
+The Bedford lab has designed and implemented a high-throughput screen for the identification of small molecules that specifically inhibit protein arginine N-methyltransferase (PRMT) activity.
+Using this approach, they have identified a lead compound, AMI-1, that inhibits PRMT activity, but not lysine methyltransferases.

-We have been working with medicinal chemists to identify AMI-1 analogs that will display better specificity and cell permeability.
-We are also interested in identifying compounds that bind to the aromatic cage of methyl-binding protein domains.
-We expect to identify compounds that will block methyl-dependent protein-protein interactions.
+The lab collabortes with medicinal chemists to identify AMI-1 analogs that will display better specificity and cell permeability.
+The lab is also invested in identifying compounds that bind to the aromatic cage of methyl-binding protein domains and expects to identify compounds that will block methyl-dependent protein-protein interactions.